DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/linear_power_supply.rst.txt

 .. figure:: power_supply/supply_abstract.png
   :align: center

-  Figure 2: Fig 7-35 of Circuit Analysis and Design [1]_.
+  Fig 7-35 of Circuit Analysis and Design [1]_.
 Block diagram of a basic AC-DC linear power supply.

 An AC to DC converter can be broken up into multiple stages.
 An AC input usually needs transformation of the existing